-General Data Protection Regulation, abbreviated as GDPR, is a data protection legislation that will become mainstream come May 25, 2018, in both the UK and the EU.
+General Data Protection Regulation, abbreviated as GDPR, is a data protection legislation that has become mainstream on May 25, 2018, in both the UK and the EU.
 The new law is promulgated as an evolution in the protection of user data.
 GDPR makes more demand for an organization’s accountability regarding the use of user data.
-It would add an extra layer to already established human rights.
+It adds an extra layer to already established human rights.

-When the General Data Protection Regulation comes into full force, consumers and customers will be given the explicit right to give their consent before their data can be captured and processed.
+When the General Data Protection Regulation came into full force, consumers and customers were given the explicit right to give their consent before their data can be captured and processed.
 Further, the GDPR has made it clear that this right can be taken back at any time as deemed necessary by the user.
-This implies that gambling establishments can be told to delete a user’s data by the same user if they considered such data irrelevant anymore and that your continuous possession of the data is illogical.
+This implies that gambling establishments and sites offering promotions for betting like the Betfair promo code 2018 can be told to delete a user’s data by the same user if they considered such data irrelevant anymore and that your continuous possession of the data is illogical.

 Data protection laws have been in place for quite some time.
 Since the past 20 years, data protection laws have mostly remained unchanged.
 Many have opined that the gaming industry would be impacted by the GDPR, and we are set to look at the impacts the GDPR will really have on the gambling industry.